Dendekky/dendekky-graphql-codegen/README.md

 ## 🚀 Getting Started

-You can find the deployed page on [GraphQL Codegen Online](https://graphql-codegen.vercel.app/).
+You can find the deployed page on [GraphQL Type Generator](https://graphql-codegen.vercel.app/).

 To run locally: